-Many people who file grievances against Zantac will likely participate in the multidistrict litigation (MDL) that is already underway.
+Many people who file grievances against Zantac will likely participate in the multidistrict litigation (MDL) already underway.
 MDL 2924 already includes 140 cases as of February 2020, according to the United States Judicial Panel on Multidistrict Litigation.
 This tort alleges that high levels of N-Nitrosodimethylamine (NDMA) in Zantac caused clients to develop cancer or other serious health complications.

 Do not shy away from discussing costs during your initial consultation with a prospective attorney.
 A legal professional who reviews these cases regularly should be open about their pricing, common expenses, and how they handle payment.

-Unlike other types of law, personal injury attorneys (including dangerous and defective drug lawyers) generally do not require any kind of upfront payment or retainer.
+Unlike other types of law, personal injury attorneys (including dangerous and defective drug lawyers) generally do not require any upfront payment or retainer.
 Instead, they have an agreement that allows them to take a percentage of your award when your case settles or is ruled on by a judge.

 The percentage the law firm receives will be included in the agreement you made with your attorney.
 Do not sign any contracts if it does not mention payment details.

 We will gather evidence to support your claim, build a case, and represent your best interests in a court of law.
-This could include participating in a mass tort, negotiating your own settlement, or taking your case to trial to fight for a just award.
+This could include participating in a mass tort, negotiating your settlement, or taking your case to trial to fight for a just award.

-Call us today at (866) 499-8989 to get started with a no-cost, no-obligation initial consultation.
+Contact us to get started with a no-cost, no-obligation initial consultation today!